galtproject/galtproject-private-property-registry/README.md

 <br/>

 **Galt Project is an international decentralized land and real estate property registry governed by DAO (Decentralized autonomous organization) and self-governance protocol for communities of homeowners built on top of Ethereum blockchain.**

+**@@galtproject-private-property-registry contains smartc contracts for Private property registries.
+Private property registry is ERC721 Ownable Smart contract on Ethereum.
+Anyone can create a private registry using the smart contract Factory by paying a fee in ETH or GALT and become its owner.
+The private registry Owner has the ability to create tokens with geographic coordinates and other linked data(address, floor, apartment or room number, photo and video, etc.).
+Tokens can be created for commercial purposes, as digital objects representing the right of ownership, lease rights, leasing agreements, shares in co-op, membership rights, etc. As well as for the self-government of property owners.**

 :page_with_curl: **For more information read the [Whitepaper](https://github.com/galtproject/galtproject-docs/blob/master/en/Whitepaper.md)**